Nacho-AG/my-drum-kit/README.md

 # MyDrumKit
-This is a idea from the ttps://courses.wesbos.com page I tried implementing myself.
+This is a idea from the https://courses.wesbos.com page I tried implementing myself.
+The page is designed to play different sounds on different keys that the user press.